Cast & Crew

 Cast

-Rick Miller is a Dora and Gemini award-winning writer/director/actor/musician/educator who has performed in five languages on five continents and who Entertainment Weekly called “one of the 100 most creative people alive today”.
-He has created and toured solo shows such as the BOOM Trilogy (BOOM, BOOM X, and BOOM YZ), MacHomer, Bigger Than Jesus and HARDSELL; and family shows with Craig Francis and Kidoons, such as Twenty Thousand Leagues Under The Sea, Jungle Book, and Frankenstein.
-With Robert Lepage, he has collaborated on Geometry of Miracles, Zulu Time, Lipsynch, and on the film Possible Worlds.
-Current projects in development include MONEY, Andersen Fairy Tales and Rose Red - a new musical.
+Rick Miller (he/him) is a Dora and Gemini award-winning writer / director / actor / musician / educator who has performed in five languages on five continents, and who Entertainment Weekly called “one of the 100 most creative people alive today”.
+He has created and toured solo shows such as the BOOM Trilogy (BOOM, BOOM X, and BOOM YZ), MacHomer, Bigger Than Jesus and HARDSELL; and family shows with Craig Francis and Kidoons, such as Twenty Thousand Leagues Under The Sea, Jungle Book, FRANKENSTEIN: A Living Comic Book, and HANS: My Life in Fairy Tales.
+With Robert Lepage, he has collaborated on Geometry of Miracles, Zulu Time, Lipsynch, Dragon’s Trilogy, and on the film Possible Worlds.
+Current projects in development include MONEY, and The Time Machine.
 Rick hosts an intergenerational podcast called Xing The Gap, and sometimes teaches an interdisciplinary class at the University of Toronto called The Architecture of Creativity.
-He lives in Toronto with his partner Stephanie Baptist and their two daughters. www.rickmiller.ca
+He lives in Toronto with his partner Stephanie Baptist. www.rickmiller.ca

 Creative Team

-Rick Miller is a Dora and Gemini award-winning writer/director/actor/musician/educator who has performed in five languages on five continents and who Entertainment Weekly called “one of the 100 most creative people alive today”.
-He has created and toured solo shows such as the BOOM Trilogy (BOOM, BOOM X, and BOOM YZ), MacHomer, Bigger Than Jesus and HARDSELL; and family shows with Craig Francis and Kidoons, such as Twenty Thousand Leagues Under The Sea, Jungle Book, and Frankenstein.
-With Robert Lepage, he has collaborated on Geometry of Miracles, Zulu Time, Lipsynch, and on the film Possible Worlds.
-Current projects in development include MONEY, Andersen Fairy Tales and Rose Red - a new musical.
+Rick Miller (he/him) is a Dora and Gemini award-winning writer / director / actor / musician / educator who has performed in five languages on five continents, and who Entertainment Weekly called “one of the 100 most creative people alive today”.
+He has created and toured solo shows such as the BOOM Trilogy (BOOM, BOOM X, and BOOM YZ), MacHomer, Bigger Than Jesus and HARDSELL; and family shows with Craig Francis and Kidoons, such as Twenty Thousand Leagues Under The Sea, Jungle Book, FRANKENSTEIN: A Living Comic Book, and HANS: My Life in Fairy Tales.
+With Robert Lepage, he has collaborated on Geometry of Miracles, Zulu Time, Lipsynch, Dragon’s Trilogy, and on the film Possible Worlds.
+Current projects in development include MONEY, and The Time Machine.
 Rick hosts an intergenerational podcast called Xing The Gap, and sometimes teaches an interdisciplinary class at the University of Toronto called The Architecture of Creativity.
-He lives in Toronto with his partner Stephanie Baptist and their two daughters. www.rickmiller.ca
+He lives in Toronto with his partner Stephanie Baptist. www.rickmiller.ca

 Jeff has a lifelong passion and vision for combining art and technology to develop original works.
 His projects are inspired by a love of storytelling and innovation.
-Through Kidoons theatrical productions and digital works on the Kidoons Network, Jeff's artist collaborators help organizations to tell their stories onstage and online.
+Through WYRD Productions, Kidoons theatrical productions, and digital works on the Kidoons Network, Jeff's artist collaborators help organizations to tell their stories onstage and online.
 He works with Not-for-Profits and corporate clients across Canada and the United States with a vision to inspire and empower all generations.
-He dedicates his work on this play to his mother, Evelyn Lord.
+Jeff dedicates this show to his mother, Evelyn Lord.

 As a freelance, full-time designer & maker of Puppets and Masks, Mathieu René works with a wide range of tools and techniques, originating in countless disciplines and traditions, from Crafts to Fine Arts.
 As an instructor of custom creative workshops, he has a passion for encouraging people to discover their inner artistic & problem-solving potential.
 We're all artists-in-becoming! www.youtube.com/user/Creaturiste/playlists